Watch the video version:

 Now, domestically, that’s what you do.
 You do that as an integrated part of being the vendor.
 But when you move into a new country, who’s going to do that?

 Resellers, by definition, compete with each other.
 So they’re not going to build the market for you.
 And they probably also have competing products.

 So they are reluctant to build the market.
 They will engage in closing leads, but they will not do the sort of, the groundwork in establishing your brand.

 So the question is, can you do those jobs from the outside in a new country?

-Is that a sign of a strong commitment to a market that you don’t have your own operation to build brand awareness and to recruit partners and to manage the partners?
+Is that a sign of a strong commitment to a market in that you don’t have your own operation to build brand awareness and recruit partners and manage the partners?